microbiomedata/nmdc-runtime/README.md

 make test ARGS="tests/test_api/test_endpoints.py"
 ```
 docker compose --file docker-compose.test.yml run test

+\* Note: The `make test` command will bring down the containers AND remove the volumes associated with them.
+This
+means that the MongoDB database will be reset to an empty state, and any data in it will be lost.

 As you create Dagster solids and pipelines, add tests in `tests/` to check that your code behaves as
 desired and does not break over time.